-Differentiated services in the Internet is provisioned through independent DiffServ domains that contain nodes that are DiffServ-compliant.
 A DiffServ domain consists of Edge Routers (ERs) and Core Routers (CRs).
 The main idea behind the DiffServ architecture is to push the complexity of traffic conditioning and policing to the ERs.
 The core routers just take care of forwarding packets based on their per-hop behavior (PHB), thus retaining the simplicity of implementation.
-Details of the DiffServ architecture is described in [18].
-Figure 1 shows two DiffServ domains A and B, serving a multicast message originating from node S and destined to nodes R1, R2 and R3.
-The assumptions for the network are as follows:
+Details of the DiffServ architecture are described in [12].

+A. NRS Problem